Drumstick (Sahjan): Uses, Benefits, Side Effects and More!

 The leaf extract of drumstick might show potential anti-diabetic properties that might help lower blood glucose levels.
 An animal study (Gupta R et al. 2012) showed that the extract of leaves of drumsticks might help reduce the progression of diabetes and may induce a reduction in serum glucose levels by increasing the production of protein and insulin hormone.1

-Another animal study (Ndong M et al. 2007) showed that the extract of drumstick leaves might help control glucose levels, urinary sugar and protein levels, haemoglobin and total protein in the blood.4 However, more studies are required to ascertain above-mentioned claims.
+Another animal study (Ndong M et al. 2007) showed that the extract of drumstick leaves might help control glucose levels, urinary sugar and protein levels, hemoglobin, and total protein in the blood.4 However, more studies are required to ascertain the above-mentioned claims.
 Kindly consult a doctor as diabetes is a serious condition and should be diagnosed and treated by a doctor.

-Barks, leaves, seeds, flowers and roots of drumsticks might have diuretic activity that may be helpful for urine formation in patients with kidney dysfunction.
+Barks, leaves, seeds, flowers, and roots of drumsticks might have a diuretic activity that may be helpful for urine formation in patients with kidney dysfunction.
 It might also help to lower the deposition of oxalate salts (stones forming units) in the kidneys.
 An animal study (R.V.
 Karadi et al. 2008) found that the extract of drumstick root lowers the kidney retention of salts and excretion in the urine.
 Moreover, these extracts also reduce elevated serum uric acid and creatinine levels.4 This information is insufficient as these studies were done on animals.
 However, more studies on humans are required to back this claim.
 Kidney diseases are serious and must be diagnosed and treated by a doctor, so kindly consult a doctor.
 We recommend do not use drumsticks to self-medicate yourselves before taking medical advice.

-Though there are studies that show the potential uses of drumsticks in various conditions, but these are insufficient and there is a need of further studies to establish the true extent of benefits of drumsticks on human health.
+Though there are studies that show the potential uses of drumsticks in various conditions, but these are insufficient and there is a need of further studies to establish the true extent of the benefits of drumsticks on human health.

 Also Read: Brinjal: Uses, Benefits, Side Effects and More!